 Students will also study a vast array of plant materials and gain customer service skills through our retail flower shop.
 In this part of the program, students learn the ins and outs of the floral design industry, including: corsages, weddings, sympathy arrangements, and traditional and modern design.
 Integrated Pest Management (IPM) and the safe use of pesticides is also emphasized.

-For more information on the opportunities available through this program, please refer to the "College Credits" and "Industry Certifications" links to the left.
-Watch this video to find out what a CPAVTS education means for you!
+For more information on the opportunities available through this program, please refer to the "College Credits" and "Industry Certifications" links to the left, and check out this video all about the Horticulture program: https://www.youtube.com/watch?v=rXd1w3rm5C0.

 Certifications: OSHA 10, First Aid/CPR (For Students Attending Only One Year of the Program)

 Employability Skills Training

 OPTION 1: Certifications and Tasks As Described Above

 Students seeking education in this program should enjoy business-related, scientific, or physical activities.
 It is entirely possible for a professional in this field to either work alone, as a member of a team, or in some combination of these two settings, so those seeking this type of work should be comfortable with both possibilities.
 As with any career, employees may be managers or supervisors, or they may work under the guidance of a manager or supervisor; hours are typically 40 hours per week, but may range from 50-60 hours per week during peak seasons.
 Floriculturists tend to work in flower shops, greenhouses, and garden centers; aboriculturists spend most of their time outdoors, occasionally in bad weather; and landscapers perform seasonal work from March through December, usually involving difficult, manual labor (often in extreme temperatures and weather conditions) as part of a small work crew.

 Additionally, the following skills are essential to be successful in this field: